What is Parang?

 In parang, there are two primary dance styles: a slow castillian waltz, and the quicker duple-feel gavilan style.
 The castillian waltz always brings the older parranderos to the dance floor, the remnants of a rural Trinidadian cocoa-estate community.
 The couple in this first photo are dancing the castillian, a waltz-style dance in a slow, stately pace.
 In this dance, the couple must maintain a "respectable" distance apart from each other, as in the European ballroom waltz.
 The couple is almost always male-female in this dance, and it is rare to see someone dancing solo.

 In the quicker parang style, the couple will usually dance much closer, and thus more sexual tension is exhibited.
 It is more common to see solo dancers in this style (as illustrated above), since it always draws many more participants onto the dancefloor.
-The quicker style is related to a larger number of song types, including the aguinaldo, gavilan, guarap, galeron, manzanares, and nacimiento, since each of these songs are based upon a 6/8 rhythmic feel.
+The quicker style is related to a larger number of song types, including the aguinaldo, gavilan, guarapo, joropo, manzanares, and gaita, since each of these songs are based upon a 6/8 rhythmic feel.

 Back to top